nfallah/Circuit-Builder/README.md

 # Circuit Builder

-## Rundown
-A digital logic simulator for creating, saving, and testing circuits.
+_A digital logic simulator for creating, saving, and testing circuits_

 ## Included in the Game
 - Ability to load and save (3) different scenes